dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 ## Dashboard shortcuts

-The .NET Aspire dashboard provides a variety of shortcuts to _help_ you navigate and control different parts of the dashboard.
+The .NET Aspire dashboard provides various shortcuts to _help_ you navigate and control different parts of the dashboard.
 To display the keyboard shortcuts, press <kbd>Shift</kbd> + <kbd>?</kbd>, or select the question mark icon in the top-right corner of the dashboard:

 :::image type="content" source="media/explore/dashboard-help.png" lightbox="media/explore/dashboard-help.png" alt-text=".NET Aspire dashboard Help modal dialog.":::